orangedaisy/bshowco/uses.md

 choice.
 Using just my finger tips to move the mouse is a massive relief to the normal strain of using more arm and wrist muscles to move a traditional device.

-It isn't perfect&mdash;there are occasional connection quirks when waking the Mac from sleep, and using its bluetooth option when other bluetooth devices are connected to the Mac just doesn't work well at all&mdash;but it's still a huge improvement over what I had.

 ### Displays

 I'm on the 4k train now.
 I picked up a